charlesbrandt/public/system/editors/micro/index.md

 ## Tmux

+* `term exec?`: Open a terminal emulator running the given executable.
+If no executable is given, this will open the default shell in the terminal emulator.

+with the `term` command, `micro` acts a bit like `tmux`... may not need `tmux` then?

 Custom: Skip: `Ctrl-p` gets in the way of current tmux bindings for running commands.
 Move that elsewhere if emacs bindings open up?